rtkwlf/cloud-security-remediation-guides/en/azure/blobservice/blob-service-immutable.md

    - For regulatory compliance (e.g., financial records), use **Time-based retention: 2555 days (7 years)**
    - For legal investigations, use a **Legal hold** to prevent deletion until the case is resolved
    - For audit logging, enable **"Allow protected append writes to"** to allow appending while maintaining immutability
-7. To enforce data immutability across multiple containers, **repeat Steps 5–6** for each container containing critical or sensitive data. <br/>
+7. To enforce and verify data immutability compliance, **repeat Steps 3–6** for each container within each storage account that holds critical or sensitive data.